Unconventional tunnel magnetoresistance scaling with altermagnets

-The decay $\kappa_c$ of the tunneling electrons of bulk CSO is obtained by calculating complex band structure~\cite{Mavropoulos2000, Lukashev2012}.
-Figure~3 shows the out-of-plane lowest decay rate of spin-up $\kappa_{\uparrow}(k_{\parallel})$ and spin-down $\kappa_{\downarrow}(k_{\parallel})$ electrons of CSO near the Fermi level.
+The decay $\kappa$ of the tunneling electrons of bulk CSO is obtained by calculating complex band structure~\cite{Mavropoulos2000, Lukashev2012}.
+Fig.~3 shows the out-of-plane lowest decay rate of spin-up $\kappa_{\uparrow}(k_{\parallel})$ and spin-down $\kappa_{\downarrow}(k_{\parallel})$ electrons of CSO near the Fermi level.
 The decay characteristics in altermagnets exhibit an alternating nature.
 Due to spin degeneracy, spin-up and spin-down electrons near the $\Gamma$ point, i.e. in Region A, have nearly identical decay rates.
 In contrast, Region B corresponds to the spin-split states along the $\Gamma$–X and $\Gamma$–Y directions, where the spin polarization reverses between the two paths with the relation of $\kappa_{\sigma}(\Gamma - X) = \kappa_{-\sigma}(\Gamma - Y)$.
 The transmitted wave decays more slowly in Region B than in Region A, indicating that the decay channel associated with Region B is more robust than that of Region A.

-We consider a VTO/\textit{n}L-CSO/VTO AMTJ composed of an \textit{n}-layer CSO barrier sandwiched between layered-bulk VTO electrodes (Fig.~\ref{fig4}a).
-The Néel vectors of both the electrodes and the barrier can reorient independently, giving rise to three distinct magnetic configurations: the parallel (P) configuration, with all Néel vectors aligned (Fig.~\ref{fig4}b); the intermediate (I) configuration, where the barrier is antiparallel to the identically aligned electrodes (Fig.~\ref{fig4}c); and the antiparallel (AP) configuration, where the two electrodes have opposite Néel vectors (Fig.~\ref{fig4}d) (see Fig.~S3 for detailed spin alignments for these configurations~\cite{Material}).
+We consider a VTO/\textit{n}L-CSO/VTO AMTJ composed of an n-layer CSO barrier sandwiched between layered-bulk VTO electrodes (Fig.~\ref{fig4}a).
+The Néel vectors of both the electrodes and the barrier can reorient independently, giving rise to three distinct magnetic configurations: the parallel (P) configuration, with all Néel vectors aligned (Fig.~\ref{fig4}b); the intermediate (I) configuration, where the barrier is antiparallel to the identically aligned electrodes (Fig.~\ref{fig4}c); and the antiparallel (AP) configuration, where the two electrodes have opposite N\'eel vectors (Fig.~\ref{fig4}d) (see Fig.~S4 for detailed spin alignments for these configurations~\cite{Material}).